 Marjorie Ransom signing her book for our collection

 Her generosity in knowledge and wisdom was surpassed by her bearing a gift of a Thawb Najdi, originally from the Nahid region of Saudi Arabia, dating back to the 1950s.
-The garment is made from black tulle with two side panels in gold Brocade with fuchsia triangles.
+The garment is made from black tulle with two side panels in gold brocade with fuchsia triangles.
 It has hand embroidered trim of coloured sequins.
-The Yoke is Crocheted in with silver and gold coil thread.
+The yoke is crocheted in with silver and gold coil thread.
 A special addition to the Zay Collection.

 Dress gifted by Marjorie Ransom